 Visit a vet to ensure your pet meets the required vaccinations, microchip standards, and paperwork for a pet passport. - How to get a pet passport for a dog?

-Take your dog to an authorized vet for microchipping, rabies vaccination, and documentation to obtain the passport. - How long does a pet passport last?
+Take your dog to an authorised vet for microchipping, rabies vaccination, and documentation to obtain the passport. - How long does a pet passport last?

 A pet passport typically lasts for the lifetime of your pet, but the rabies vaccination needs updating every 3 years. - How much is a pet passport for a cat?